tp2750/ChordFinder.jl/README.md

 # Das Wohltemperierte Clavier

-Now I have enugh to find the chords in Bach's preludium.
+Now I have enough to find the chords in Bach's preludium.

 Below, I have typed in the the broken chords from Praeludium I Das Wohltemperierte Clavier as vectors of notes.
 Then run the `chordnames` function to get the corresponding chords.